-A Background Information Document (BID) containing information about the proposed exploration activities was compiled and emailed to pre-identified Interested and Affected Parties (I&APs), and upon request to all new registered I&APs.

-- Project Environmental Assessment notices were published in New Era Newspaper and The Namibian Newspaper (dated 7 February and 18 February 2025), briefly explaining the activity and it is locality, inviting members of the public to register as I&APs and submit their comments/concerns. - A consultation meeting was scheduled on several occasions to be held with the affected landowners (farmers) in Rehoboth but could not materialise.
-Refer to email trail attached as part of proof of consultation. - The issues and concerns associated with exploration activities are noted and used to form a basis for the ESA Report and EMP.
+- A Background Information Document (BID) containing information about the proposed exploration activities was compiled and emailed upon request to all registered Interested and Affected Parties (I&APs). - Project Environmental Assessment notices were published in New Era Newspaper (23 January 2024 and 30 January 2024), and The Namibian Newspaper (24 January 2024 and 31 January 2024), briefly explaining the activity and its locality, inviting members of the public to register as I&APs and submit their comments/concerns. - A consultation meeting was scheduled and held with the affected landowners on 14th of March 2025 at 14h00. - The issues and concerns raised were noted and used to form a basis for the ESA Report and EMP.